Attorneys Experienced in Property Division, Dividing Marital Assets & Debts

-Property division can also be different in high assets cases than it is in mid-to-low asset cases and sometimes a client will need forensic accounting specifically tailored to divorce issues to aid in their case.
+Property division can also be different in high assets cases and sometimes a client will need forensic accounting specifically tailored to divorce issues to aid in their case.
 Amanda DuBois is experienced in divorce cases requiring complex financial analysis.

 Helping You Get Through the Emotional Issues